 The latest developments in fabricating crowns, dental bridges, and porcelain cosmetic restorations allow the use of computer-assisted design, to ensure the highest integrity and precision fit.
 When preparations are made to a tooth or teeth, a scan may be made of the area, or of a precision impression of the area.
-A computer can then “mill” the restoration to Dr. Burcham’s detailed specifications, providing unsurpassed fit.
+A computer can then “mill” the restoration to Dr. Burcham, Dr. Fowler and Dr. Hodge’s detailed specifications, providing unsurpassed fit.
 This technology is used with metal-free ceramic or zirconia materials for beautiful results.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Dr. Burcham utilizes Digital Imaging Technologies within the office.
+We utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.